Code-Institute-Submissions/Pokemon-Pairs/README.md

 As this project is designed for children, it was imperative that I build in multiple fail-safes.
 These following design features are in place to stop children from unintentionally breaking the game.
 + If the api doesn't load, then an emergency set of cards will be drawn.
++ If a child does not input their name, it has a default of "guest".
 + Clicking on the same card consectutively will not affect the game.
 + Cards will disappear when a pair is chosen to prevent children from clicking them again.
 + Users cannot swap difficulties halfway through a game.